YoshimatsuSaito/customtutor/README.md

 # Custom Tutor
-This repositry tries to make an app that generates documents about anything you want to learn.
+This repository contains an app that generates personalized learning materials based on your chosen topics.

+## Prerequisites
+- You need to have an AWS account and access key.
+- You need to create a S3 bucket on your AWS account.
+- You need to have an OpenAI API key.

 ## Set up environment and run app
-### from your terminal (you need to install python3.10)
+### From your terminal (you need to install python3.10)
 1. Install pipenv at your machine
     ```bash
     pip install pipenv